BobocGeorge254/Proiect-MDS/README.md

 ## Bug report

+During development we faced several bugs that were solved such a bug that was adding the same post/post reply multiple times to the database.

 ## Refactoring, code standards

 We used refactoring to rename variables and function names as suggestive as possible.